 Diet and hot flashes

-Research shows maintaining a healthy body weight or losing weight if you are overweight may help with hot flashes.
+Staying at a healthy weight or losing weight if you’re overweight may help with hot flashes.

-A stressful or warm environment can trigger a hot flash.
-Some foods and beverages can also trigger or worsen hot flashes.
-If you are experiencing hot flashes, avoid or limit the following:
+A stressful or warm environment can start a hot flash.
+Some foods and drinks can also start hot flashes or make them worse.

 - Spicy foods